 Split Custody: When one parent has legal custody of certain siblings of the marriage, and the other parent has custody of other siblings.
 A court only grants this form of custody under special circumstances and when it is in the children’s best interests.

 In Singapore, physical custody is referred to as having “care and control” of the child.
-It refers to the parent with whom the child lives and who makes day-to-day decisions for the child.
-Typical daily decisions include bedtimes, whether the child is permitted to watch television, what the child eats, and so on.
+This describes the parent with whom the child resides and who is responsible for the child’s daily care.
+The parent with care and control makes routine day-to-day decisions for the child, such as appropriate bedtimes, screen time, meals, and other everyday matters.

 Usually, only one parent has care and control of the child, which often makes this a central issue in a divorce.
 In some circumstances, however, a court permits the child to divide his or her time between parental homes, splitting care and control of the child.

 The parent who doesn’t have care and control of the child (the “non-custodial” parent) is usually granted “access” to the child.
-The parents often work out together the terms of access, drawing up a schedule that accounts for weekends, holidays, birthdays, vacations, and other special events.
-The child’s wishes are also often taken into account.
-In some circumstances, the court may decide that supervised access is necessary, in which case the non-custodial parent may not visit the child without another authorized adult present.
+Parents typically work together to agree on access arrangements, including schedules for weekends, holidays, birthdays, vacations, and other special occasions.
+In many cases, the child’s preferences and comfort are also taken into consideration when setting these arrangements.